1.2 Exploring the magnitude scale

 To explore the magnitude scale in more detail, let’s take a look at where some familiar objects appear on the scale.

-In Figure 2, the magnitude scale has been included to include objects far brighter than the stars – including Venus, the Moon and the Sun.
+In Figure 2, the magnitude scale has been extended to include objects far brighter than the stars – including Venus, the Moon and the Sun.
 Being extremely bright, these have very large negative magnitude numbers.

 In order to cover such a wide range of brightness, the magnitude scale works on a logarithmic principle.
 This is a mathematical term meaning that each step along the scale multiplies the brightness by a certain amount, rather than simply adding a fixed amount.
 Specifically, a change of five magnitudes represents an increase or decrease of 100 times in the brightness – so that for example, a magnitude +1 star is one hundred times brighter than a magnitude +6 star.